Contemporary British Painter

 My work in many private and public collections, including the John Radcliffe Hospital, the University of Oxford/Wytham Woods, the Perse School Cambridge and more.

-Particularly interested in contemporary watercolour - strong watercolour - and the connections between making art and mindfulness, she teaches drawing and painting in imaginative studio workshops in Oxford and art retreats in Derbyshire, as well as at Waterperry Gardens and Arts in Provence.
+Particularly interested in contemporary watercolour - strong watercolour - and the connections between making art and mindfulness, I teach drawing and painting in imaginative online workshops (since the pandemic) and in studios in Oxfordshire, the Cotswolds and Derbyshire

 Formal art education was at Oxford Brookes and Winchester School of Art.
-Formerly Visual Arts Therapist at The School of Life, London, she uses art with individuals and groups to generate awareness of the metaphors that accompany evolution of the inner dialogue and the experience of self.
+Formerly Visual Arts Therapist at The School of Life, London, I use art with individuals and groups to generate awareness of the metaphors that support the evolution of the inner dialogue and identity.